bzigterman/bzigterman.github.io/charts.md

 permalink: /charts/
 ---

-During the COVID-19 pandemic, I've been making charts with data for Champaign County, the University of Illinois, and the state of Illinois.
+During the COVID-19 pandemic, I've been making charts with data for Champaign County and the University of Illinois.

 ## Champaign County